 14 Home Remedies for Sunburn

-That said, sometimes life (and overexposure to the sun) happens when we’re making plans.
-I hope you won’t them this summer, but just in case a sunburn happens here are some natural sunburn remedies I’ve collected from respected doctors and herbalists.
+The sunburn remedies below come from respected doctors and herbalists.
 I’ve included links to studies that support their use along with explanations of why they work where applicable.
 I hope you find it helpful!

-[Note: Though the Mayo Clinic says most first and second degree burns can be treated at home, serious burns should be treated professionally.
-Please do not use any home remedies on serious burns.]
+Note: Though the Mayo Clinic says most first and second degree burns can be treated at home, severe sunburns should be treated professionally.
+Please do not use any home remedies on serious burns.

-My grandmother’s favorite “owie balm” was a freshly plucked aloe vera leaf – turns out she was onto something!
+My grandmother’s favorite “owie balm” was a freshly plucked leaf from her aloe vera plant – turns out she was onto something!

 If you’ve never grown fresh aloe, it’s very easy.
 Just keep it in a sunny window and follow these watering/repotting instructions.

 To use: Break open a leaf and rub on skin.